OhmzTech/st-slidetoremove-plugin/README.md

 Slide to Remove Plugin for Sencha Touch Lists

-SlideToRemove is a simple plugin for Sencha Touch 2 that adds the ability to swipe list items to remove them upon confirmation, very similiar to the native iOS controls seen on iPhones/iPads.
+SlideToRemove is a simple plugin for Sencha Touch 2 that adds the ability to swipe list items to remove them upon confirmation, very similar to the native iOS controls seen on iPhones/iPads.

+There is an experimental next version that supports Sencha Touch 2.4, renamed as ListSwipeAction.js and located in the root directory.
+This version will be finalized in the near future for the upcoming release of Ext JS 6.

-*Currently supports Sencha Touch 2.1 & 2.2*<br/>
+*Currently supports Sencha Touch 2.1, 2.2, 2.4*<br/>
 <b>*Make sure you use the file for the correct version until they can be combined!*</b>

 Usage Notes:<br/>